- Career Highlights

 Member of One Human Family (OHF) international gospel choir and has been on several tours in Europe, India, and Brazil; OHF performed at the United Nations opening ceremony in Geneva, Switzerland

-Featured multi-instrumentalist on a variety of recordings produced in Los Angeles, Chicago, Boston, Europe and India
+Featured multi-instrumentalist on a variety of recordings produced in Los Angeles, Chicago, Boston, as well as in Europe and India